-- Any rewards associated with the card: cashback, loyalty points, and
+- Any rewards associated with the card, such as cashback or loyalty points.

-The information in the table should help you to work out which card most suits your needs, and might allow you to work out which you’re most likely to be accepted for.
+The information in the table should help you to work out which card most suits your needs.

 Not all ‘best’ products appear in best buy tables

-While a best buy table will offer you a range of cards to choose from, it’s important to know that they might not always show the best available or all offers.
+While a best buy table will show you a range of cards to choose from, it’s important to know that they might not always include the best available on the market.

 Every time someone follows the link for a card from the site to the card provider and applies for it, the site is paid a fee.